tf7software/tf7software/README.md

 We're currently working on a couple of apps and vst plugins

+We Are The Creator of The Tapioca AI Series

 #### Some repos may not live for long, due to DMCA Takedowns, so copy our repos while you can!

 We are posting and updating all the old "Liberators" by rhenrywarren